Disclaimer: this article includes links to products for sale on our store.

 Ledger is one of the two most popular hardware wallet companies, along with TREZOR.
 Even though there are more companies offering hardware wallets, these two came out on top due to what they offer in terms of hardware, features, and pricing.

-At the moment, Ledger offers three types of hardware wallets:
+At the moment, Ledger offers two types of hardware wallets:

 - Ledger Nano S: their first hardware device, small and secure.